charlesclz03/flowforge/DOCS/summaries/QUICK_START_NEXT_SESSION.md

 ## 📊 Current State

-**FlowForge is COMPLETE.** All features from "The Bible" are implemented.
+**Freestyla is COMPLETE.** All features from "The Bible" are implemented.

 - **Version**: v1.1.0-final
 - **Status**: 100% Certified